semantic-flow/sflo/documentation/concept.composability.md

 1. **Minimize upward references** in submesh boundaries to reduce weaving complexity
 2. **Design clear extraction points** - consider which subtrees should be independently viable
-3. **Document dependencies** - note which parts of the mesh reference external components
-4. **Use semantic boundaries** - align mesh structure with logical domain boundaries
+3. **Use semantic boundaries** - align mesh structure with logical domain boundaries

 ### For Mesh Composers